Teaching Kids Coding Fundamentals With Tangible Interaction

 What if a computer wasn't necessarily the best place to learn the fundamentals of coding?
 My master's thesis at Umeå Institute of Design is an exploration as to how we can make learning basic coding as intuitive as building with blocks.

-In June 2017 this project was awarded the Core77 Design Awards Open Design Student Award.
+In June 2017 this project won the Core77 – Open Design Student Award.

 20 Weeks - Individual Thesis